id-bioinfo/TIPars/README.md

     - output `jplace` tree file that incorporates original tree with placement information
     - mainly for query sequence(s) classification
     - independent placement

+# Benchmark datasets

+The benchmark datasets used for this study can be referred on the folder `Benchmark datasets`([link](https://github.com/id-bioinfo/TIPars/tree/master/Benchmark%20datasets)), including 16S, H3N2, NDV, SARS2-100k and SARS2-660k.
+Due to GISAID's data sharing policy, the sequences downloaded from GISAID are only provided Accession Numbers.

 # Acknowledgements